 Freedom Summer by Susan Goldman Rubin

-Freedom Summer is the term used to describe the voter registration initiative in Mississippi in the summer of 1964.
-At the time, black people had to pass difficult tests to vote.
-Pro-integration volunteers felt voting was the way for black people to legally bring about change, which enraged racist policemen and the KKK.
+In the summer of 1964, volunteers arrived in Mississippi to help black people get registered to vote so they could legally bring about change.
+This enraged racist policemen and the KKK.
 In a typical cover-up, they murdered three volunteers, setting off the largest civil rights investigation in history.

 Hidden Figures by Margot Lee Shetterly (Young Readers’ Edition)

-During the employment shortage of World War II, four mathematically talented black women took advantage of the situation and landed jobs at Langley Air Force Base.
+During the employment shortage of World War II, four mathematically talented black women landed jobs at Langley Air Force Base.
 Though they proved themselves equal to men in their capabilities, they still had to deal with the segregation laws in effect at the time.
-With the space race on after WWII, these women remained employed and contributed to U.S. success.
+After the war they continued to be vital in the race to get a man into space.